Rishi-Bharadwaj/Amazon-reviews/README.md

 ## Project Details
 Initially I used tensorflow's inbuilt text vectorization to embed the reviews into mulit-hot vectors in a bag-of-words approach.
 Next I tried an n-gram approach testing different values of n.
 I got the best results with n=3.

 Later I used pre-trained bert embeddings to vectorize my text.
 I tried this on the complete reviews and their summaries separately.
-I also attempted to visualize the embeddings in a scatter plot using sklearns TSNE.
+I also attempted to visualize the embeddings in a scatter plot using sklearns T-SNE.

 The dataset I used is a collection of Amazon customer reviews and review summaries of products in their video game category.
 It can be found [here](https://nijianmo.github.io/amazon/index.html)
 ## Model Experiments:
 - Non-transformer based model on full review text
 - Transformer based model on full review text
 - Transformer based model on review summary text

-- Visualization of bert embeddings using TSNE
+## Visualization of Bert embeddings
+The embeddings are visualized using T-SNE.